NO MORE RUNNING OUT.

 What is BlueMail?

-BlueMail by Planned Parenthood of Northern New England is a convenient way to have your birth control supplies sent to you by mail.
+BlueMail by Planned Parenthood of Northern New England is a program where your birth control medications and supplies are mailed to you.
 Hands down, it's the simplest way to ensure you are ready for whatever life throws at you.

 What does it cost?

 Processing and shipping for this service is FREE!
-You will only be billed for the cost of your birth control supplies or insurance co-payments.
-(Please note: our birth control prices are subject to change.)
+You will only be billed for the cost of your birth control supplies Please note: our birth control prices are subject to change.

 When will my supplies be mailed?

 BlueMail will send you a 3 month supply of your birth control every 10 weeks (8 weeks for patients using pills on a continuous cycle) until your prescription has expired.
-Due to some insurance guidelines, you may receive a 1 month supply every 4 weeks (3 weeks for patients using pills on a continuous cycle).
+The Depo Shot (used subcutaneously) will be sent every 10 weeks.
 A note will be included in each shipment to let you know when to expect your next shipment.
-The Depo Shot (used subcutaneously) will be sent every 10 weeks.

 Which types of birth control are offered through BlueMail?

 How can I start?

 You will need to purchase enough supplies from your health center to last three months so if you need more supplies, please call your health center.
-Your first shipment will be sent 8 to 10 weeks from when you enroll in BlueMail (5 to 6 weeks if you are using the pill or ring and your insurance allows only 1 pack at a time).
+Your first shipment will be sent 8 to 10 weeks from when you enroll in BlueMail.

 What happens at the end of my prescription?